Kill Your Babies

 Honesty is important.
 If your honest answer is: “Two characters walk into a room, sit down at the table and talk,” that’s trouble.

+If you’re wondering how to edit your own writing with an eye towards trimming the fat, this post is for you.
 There’s almost nothing harder than “killing your babies” and axing chunks of your writing.
 Everybody loves their writing.
 It’s always hard to lose a word here, a line there, sometimes an entire paragraph.
 But cutting makes for a leaner, meaner, more amazing manuscript.

-I’ll be posting some craft articles on revision in the next few weeks.
+I’ll be posting some craft articles on revision techniques in the next few weeks.
 Maybe because I’m revising stuff myself right now, it’s on my mind.

 At my MFA program, my teacher, Lewis Buzbee of Steinbeck’s Ghost fame, makes the class do reductive revisions.
 We turn in a manuscript of 20-30 pages, then everyone in the class takes two to three pages of that week’s submission and cuts, cuts, cuts until only one page remains.